idptools/metapredict/docs/getting_started.rst

    but that may cause crashes or silently produce incorrect results.
 For more information, please see http://www.intel.com/software/products/support/.

 To avoid this error we make the executive decision to ignore this clash.
 This has largely not appeared to have any deleterious issues on performance or accuracy accross the tests run.
-If you are uncomfortable with this then the code in ``metapredict/__init__.py`` can be edited with ``IGNORE_LIBOMP_ERROR`` set to ``False`` and metapredict resinstalled from the source directory.
+If you are uncomfortable with this then the code in ``metapredict/__init__.py`` can be edited with ``IGNORE_LIBOMP_ERROR`` set to ``False`` and **metapredict** re-installed from the source directory.

 Testing
 ========

-To see if your installation of metapredict is working properly, you can run the unit test included in the package by navigating to the metapredict/tests folder within the installation directory and running:
+To see if your installation of **metapredict** is working properly, you can run the unit test included in the package by navigating to the metapredict/tests folder within the installation directory and running:

 .. code-block:: bash